Useful information for PCN (Poison Centre Notification) submission

 • physical hazard (H phrases beginning with number 2, except H200, H201, H202, H203, H204, H205, H280, H281)

-Products that are not subject to notification:
+Products that are NOT subject to notification:

 • gases under pressure (if they are not classified in any other hazard categories)